EOSIO/spec-repo/esr_subjective_data.md

 `get_wall_time` returns the wall-clock time with microsecond accuracy.
 During validation, nodeos verifies the following:
-* The result is non-decreasing across a block.
+* The result is non-decreasing across a transaction.
 * The result is >= (the block time of the current block - 0.5s)
 * The result is <= (the block time of the current block + 0.5s)